 Even natural cosmetics do not necessarily contain pure nature.
 On the one hand, because natural cosmetics are not a protected term.
 This also applies to certified natural cosmetics: the seal must be studied carefully, as the criteria of the associations for awarding a seal vary greatly.
 Benedikt explains more about this and why we decided against such certification in the Interview.
 Essential oils with an antimicrobial effect are also used in some natural cosmetic products to improve shelf life.
 However, these can cause allergic reactions.

 It is therefore worth taking a closer look.
-Because there is a lot of uncertainty and unease when it comes to parabens and chemical preservatives and we place particular value on the high compatibility of our cosmetics, we have looked very closely at the issue of preservatives and opted for the alternatives mentioned above.
+Because there is a lot of uncertainty and discomfort when it comes to parabens and chemical preservatives and we place particular value on the high compatibility of our cosmetics, we have looked very closely at the issue of preservatives and opted for the alternatives mentioned above.
 You can tell how long the product will keep after opening by the symbol on the amber glass packaging: a small open jar with a number indicates the minimum shelf life.

 I hope this article will help you to find your way through this, admittedly somewhat confusing, beauty jungle and decide for yourself what you want to put on your skin.
 Have a good time and keep shining!